lacucinadimica/lacucinadimica.github.io/content/LaCucina/RecipeIndex/Cappellettis.md

 # Cappelletti
 <img src="CappellettiEnSalsa.jpg" alt="Recipe Image" width = "300" height = "auto" style="margin:10px" align = "right">

-Big time family classic.
-This is the type of pasta we make for birthdays and other "important" ocassions.
-Cappelletti are proscioutto-filled heart-shaped pasta and they are amazing.
+Cappelletti are a big-time family classic.
+This is the type of pasta we make for birthdays and other "important" occasions.
+Cappelletti are prosciutto-filled heart-shaped pasta and they are amazing.
 Here is my grandma's recipe:

 ## Ingredients
 **Dough**